 What is Commission Factory Doing to Help?

 Commission Factory have partnered with this leader in the circular economy to help collect textiles which would have otherwise gone to landfill.
-Leading up to the 3rd of December, 2020, Commission Factory is doing a collection of all textile items from our team, our clients and our partners which otherwise would have contributed to Australia and the world’s huge textile waste problem.
+Leading up to the 28th of April, Commission Factory is doing a collection of all textile items from our team, our clients and our partners which otherwise would have contributed to Australia and the world’s huge textile waste problem.
 We are saving textiles to be repurposed and given a new lease on life, or to be distributed to those in need through Upparel’s charitable partners.
-December 3rd is the day of collection, so all textiles should be dropped off by then to the donation box at Commission Factory’s office reception: 401/32 Martin Pl, Sydney, NSW, 2000.
+28th of April is the day of collection, so all textiles should be dropped off by then to the donation box at Commission Factory’s office reception: 401/32 Martin Pl, Sydney, NSW, 2000.

 What Does Upparel Accept?